The Newman Society: Foundation: 1878–1896

 Founded as the Catholic Club in 1878, it was not until 1888, the club was renamed as Newman Society.
 At the time, the renaming of the society was not uncontroversial; Lord Acton, whose son Dick was amongst those involved in the changing of the name, counselled him to be careful.
 Owen Chadwick describes his letter of advice thus:

 [He] felt it to be awkward.
 On one side was the pride of Trinity College in Newman as one of its eminent graduates; and of Oriel too, connected as it was ‘with the period of his fame’.
-But on the other side Newman still had enemies in Oxford and they no small men – Max Müller ‘probably’ his worst, but perhaps Jowett also, and then several secular minds.
+But on the other side Newman still had enemies in Oxford and they were no small men – Max Müller ‘probably’ his worst, but perhaps Jowett also, and then several secular minds.
 [Acton’s] advice to Dick on this matter was ‘Do nothing too conspicuously.’

-Meetings of the society originally took place at the parish church of St Aloysius Gonzaga or in members' rooms.
+Meetings of the society originally took place at the parish church of St. Aloysius Gonzaga or in members' rooms.
 Speakers were frequently undergraduates, as records show, and topics were wide-ranging.
 Quoting from surviving minute books, Walter Drumm notes:

 At the twenty-fourth meeting, on 2 November 1890, Mr. Parry (University College) read a paper on ‘Lake Dwellings in Switzerland’.
-‘A desultory discussion followed, most of the speakers professing ignorance of the subject’.
+‘A desultory discussion followed with most of the speakers professing ignorance of the subject’.
 Mr. Urquhart read a paper on ‘Christian Socialists in France’ and Lord Westmeath on ‘De Quincy and Opium Eating’.
 Hilaire Belloc was probably the best known of the early members of the Newman; on 11 June 1893, when he was still an undergraduate at Balliol, he spoke on ‘The Church and the Republic’.
 In the following year, the Society fielded a football XI, although the title ‘Newman Football Team’ was not approved by all members.

 When the Catholic Chaplaincy to the university was established in 1896 the society found a natural home there, often meeting in the Chaplain's rooms.
 The same year also saw the society's hundredth meeting, which took the form – on 18 June 1896 – of "a dinner at the Clarendon Hotel.
 Bishop Ilsley of Birmingham, the Duke of Norfolk and thirty-two others, which was practically the whole membership, consumed at 10/- per head: lobster bisque, sole dauphinoise, poussin (method of cooking unstated), gateaux and fromage."
 The New York Times reported the dinner, observing that "the real point of the festivity ... was not its apparent occasion.
 The main topic was the final settlement ... of the long-contested question of the recognition by the Roman Church of the education of Catholics ... at Oxford and Cambridge."